 Create a Palette

-To create your own Palette, open the Color Picker and tap the Palettes tab.
+To create your own Palette, open the Color Panel and tap the Palettes tab.

 Tap New palette > Create new palette to create a new empty palette.